 March 13-27, 2019

 Zoë Watts builds large-scale structures that examine identity, intersectionality, and race in America through the combined use of Western and traditional Chinese aesthetic elements.
 Through a series of interviews, personal experiences, and photographs, she collects an accumulation of perspectives in order to visualize how an individual can be a part of a culture by definition, but feel significantly separated from it.

 Reception Thursday, March 14, 2019 from 4:30 – 6:00 p.m. with artists’ talks beginning at 5:00 p.m.

 In Lost In..., I look at my experiences in China; examining aspects of Chinese art and culture that have represented or been a stepping off point for my identity.

 In 平衡, I use photographs taken at assorted sites around Austin that reflect aspects of Chinese American life and how I fit, or fail to fit, into them.
 I us a linear structure to show how unfolding my identity is the only way for me to be able to write myself into the narrative.

 Cloud forms, based on the patterns in Chinese silk brocade, are thematically understood to be a place between the heavens and earth, associated with change.
-The suspended forms cast shadows that move over and through the space, interacting with both the sculptures and the viewer.
+The suspended forms cast shadows that move over and through the space, interacting with both the structures and the viewer.